coderholic/pyradio/README.md

     python install.py --force

+## Remote Control Server

+**PyRadio** can be controlled remotely using normal http requests either form the command line (with *curl* for example) or from a browser.

+For more information, please refer to [the relevant page](server.md).

 ## Cleaning up

 **PyRadio** will uninstall all previously installed versions when updated (using the **-U** command line option), so no extra steps are needed any more to house keep your system.